gkjohnson/three-mesh-bvh/WEBGPU_API.md

 ): function
 ```

-Builds a pair of WGSL shapecast functions (BLAS + TLAS traversal) for a custom shape
+Builds a WGSL shapecast function that traverses the TLAS and per-cluster BLAS in a single
-type.
-The returned TLAS function signature is:
+merged stack/loop for a custom shape type.
+The returned function signature is:
 `fn name( shape: ShapeStruct[, result: ptr<function, ResultStruct>] ) -> bool`